MoschettiAndrea/spotify-db/README.md

 ## Work in progress

 This project is currently being developed as a personal data engineering and analysis project.

-The database creation pipeline is implemented, while incremental database updates and data exploration/visualization notebooks are planned.
+The database creation and incremental update pipelines are implemented.
+Data exploration and visualization notebooks are planned.